danwing/metadata/draft-rw-flow-metadata.md

 Bit 1 - Packet Nature bit.
 LSB - Reliable/Unreliable bit.

-More details on how simple and comprehensive interpretation of metadata would work for different types of traffic is listed in the {{examples}} section.
+More details on how simple and comprehensive interpretation of metadata would work for different types of traffic is listed in {{examples-h2n}}.

-> Discussion: Come up with better name for PacketNature.

 # Network to Host Metadata